-(k) Income taxes
+(l) Income taxes

 No provision for income taxes is recorded in these financial statements.
-The results of operations of the insurance pools under management, including administrative expenses incurred by the FARM and UAFs and interest income earned on insurance pool assets invested by the FARM, are included in the members' income for tax assessment purposes.
+The results of operations of the insurance pools under administration, including administrative expenses incurred by the FARM and UAFs and interest income earned on insurance pool assets invested by the FARM, are included in the members' income for tax assessment purposes.

-(l) Related-party transactions
+(m) Related-party transactions